 Your baby will be admitted to our Tabas Cardiac Intensive Care Unit (CICU) and may require a ventilator for help breathing.

 The exact treatment for pulmonary atresia depends on each child's heart anatomy.
 Many cases can be treated with a cardiac catheterization technique called balloon valvuloplasty.
 Doctors advance a thin tube (catheter) to the heart through a vein in the leg.
 A special catheter is used to create a hole in the closed-off pulmonary valve.
-Then, another catheter, which has balloon on the end of it, is advanced across the valve.
+Then, another catheter, which has a balloon on the end of it, is advanced across the valve.
 The balloon is briefly inflated to open up the valve, and then deflated and withdrawn.

 Children who have had surgical repair of pulmonary atresia require life-long care by a cardiologist.
 Some receive medicines.

-As “single ventricle survivors” get older, doctors are recognizing that, while some do fine, many experience complications, including lung, liver and gastrointestinal diseases.
+As “single ventricle survivors” get older, doctors are recognizing that, while some do fine, many experience complications, including lung, liver and gastrointestinal complications.
 The Cardiac Center at CHOP created the Single Ventricle Survivorship Program to bring together doctors from different specialties to care for single ventricle survivors.

 In addition, as a group, children with complex congenital heart defects who have had open heart surgery as infants are at a higher risk for neurodevelopmental issues when compared to children without congenital heart defects.
 The Cardiac Center at CHOP created the NeuroCardiac Care Program (NCCP) to provide evaluation, screening and clinical care for children with complex congenital heart disease who are at risk for neurodevelopmental problems.